norton120/kimball_dbt/documentation/data_profiles_and_screens.md

 ## Run the Model
-* Materilize the model with dbt
+* Materialize the model with dbt
 * In Terminal:
     * Start from DW2
     * `dbt run`